 Dirty Dancing is one of those movies that I can watch over and over again and never get tired of.
-This fic was inspired by my sister, who's the world's #1 fan of the late, great Jerry Orbach (Jake Houseman).
+This fic was inspired by my sister - not because she's ever been in a situation like this one, but because she's the world's #1 fan of the late, great Jerry Orbach (Jake Houseman).

 The pain is hot, and it's everywhere.
 Billy sits beside her bed, wiping her face and holding her hand, but Penny's vision is clouded by pain that his face is just a blur.
 He's talking to her, but she can't make out the words over the fuzzy white noise in her head.
 She can still feel the phantom touch of that terrible doctor's rusty knife.